Bayesian Deep Learning for Segmentation for Autonomous Safe Planetary Landing: Introduction

-This work focuses on development and validation of uncertainty-aware deep learning methods for hazard detection for landing on a planetary surface.
-The specific contributions of this work are (i) to perform semantic segmentation and uncertainty prediction for identifying safe landing sites from input DEMs, (ii) to develop an algorithm that takes in the safety predictions and uncertainty maps to produce an uncertainty-aware (and thus reliable) decision for safe landing site selection, and (iii) to perform experiments for demonstration of developed methods on DEMs with varying sensor noise.
+This work focuses on the development and validation of Bayesian deep learning methods for hazard detection for landing on a planetary surface.
+The specific contributions of this work are (i) to perform semantic segmentation and uncertainty prediction for identifying safe landing sites from input DEMs, (ii) to develop an algorithm that takes in the safety predictions and uncertainty maps to produce an uncertainty-aware (and thus reliable) identification of safe landing sites, and (iii) to perform experiments for demonstration of developed methods on DEMs by varying sensor noise and the uncertainty threshold.